 Also, when I checked the Account Cancellation section, it said that my account was not eligible for a refund, which got me confused.
 When I asked about it to the support, they confirmed that my account was eligible for the refund, despite the dashboard showing otherwise.

-Albeit some inconsistencies, FastComet’s control panel gives good user experience.
+Albeit some inconsistencies, FastComet’s control panel offers good user experience.

 How to Install WordPress

-FastComet has an App Installer section that allows you to install WordPress in a few clicks.
+FastComet has an Applications section that allows you to install WordPress in a few clicks.

 How to use FTP to edit files on FastComet

-In addition to the cPanel File Manager, you can manage your site files using FTP and SSH.
+In addition to the cPanel File Manager, you can manage your site files using FTP and SSH also.

 When you sign up, you will receive a Welcome email from FastComet.
 This email contains important information including the IP address of your server, Hostname, cPanel username, and password.

 You can use these details to access your site files using an FTP program like FileZilla.
-But when using SFTP, remember to give the port number as 17177 instead of the default 22.
+But when using SFTP, remember to give the port number as 17177 instead of the default 22 if the latter is not working.

 In addition to the default FTP account, you can also create more FTP accounts from the cPanel.
 However, these accounts do not work with SFTP protocol.